GuiFernandess7/Django-Docker-API-app/README.md

 ### API (Django):

-* Provides endpoints for various functionalities such as creating contact entries
+* Provides endpoints for functionalities such as creating contact entries, items and stocks
 * Utilizes Django's models, serializers, and views

 ### APP (Flask):